tmlnv/layer_zero_bridger/README.md

 **Optional:**

 Execute only separated one-time bridging runs if you want just to transfer assets.
+Consider token availability on both departure and destination chains.
 Execute the `chain_to_chain.py` script using `--mode` flag with one of possible options:
 - `pf` to bridge from Polygon to Fantom
 - `pa` to bridge from Polygon to Avalanche
+- `pb` to bridge from Polygon to BSC
 - `fp` to bridge from Fantom to Polygon
 - `fa` to bridge from Fantom to Avalanche
+- `fb` to bridge from Fantom to BSC
 - `ap` to bridge from Avalanche to Polygon
 - `af` to bridge from Avalanche to Fantom
+- `ab` to bridge from Avalanche to BSC
+- `bp` to bridge from BSC to Polygon
+- `bf` to bridge from BSC to Fantom
+- `ba` to bridge from BSC to Avalanche

 Example: